dailypenn/canada-goose/README.md

 - `app-front-multimedia`

 3 Stories for each section (user can reorder these sections and show/ hide each section)

+_NOTE_: To avoid the same story showing up in both the carousel and the sections below it, just tag an article with either `app-top-xxx` or `app-front-xxx`

 #### Discover Page